JonatasViscaino/100-days-of-code-Python/Day 1 to Day 14/README.md

 Day 12: https://replit.com/@JonatasViscaino/Day-12-GuessTheNumber

-Day 13: This module was only to check debuggs in code but didn't had a final activity.
+Day 13: This module was only to check debuggs in code but didn't have a final activity.

 Day 14: https://replit.com/@JonatasViscaino/Day-14-Higher-lower-game